-CMO Bowmen has been in existence since 1961 shooting target archery with recurve, barebow, compound and other traditional archery equipment.
-Our members are of mixed ability, from beginner to County standard.
+CMO Bowmen has been around since 1961 shooting target archery in Croydon, South London with recurve, barebow, compound and other traditional archery equipment.
+Our archers are of mixed ability, from beginner to County standard.

 Through the ArcheryGB ontarget programme we are working hard to grow the sport of Archery at grass roots level.
 We take pride in the fact that we are an open and friendly club who gives a warm welcome to members and new archers from all areas of the community.

 We make it as easy as we can for people to enquire and to quickly attend archery training courses and taster sessions for beginners, run by fully qualified and DBS/CRB checked coaches.